rohit-gohri/vscode-format-code-action/README.md

 # Format Code Action

-Run eslint extension after then prettier extension in VS Code.
+Run eslint extension after the prettier extension in VS Code.
 Or the other way around, whatever way you want.

 > Requires VS Code 1.44+